dfrancis-tech/e-commerce/README.md

     * Get a single tag, update or delete a tag
         `http://localhost:3001/api/tags/:id`

-The screenshots given below shows Testing executed in Insomnia Core.
+The screenshots given below show Testing executed in Insomnia Core.
 > Animation showing GET routes to return all categories, all products, and all tags being tested in Insomnia Core
 ![GET routes](/assets/images/GET-all-models.gif)
 > Animation showing GET routes to return a single category, a single product, and a single tag being tested in Insomnia Core